 4.1.
 Characterization of the shape of the bending actuator

-The vectorial interpretation of the shape of the actuators expresses its bending with respect to the distance from the input contacts along the sample.
-The curved line representing the shape of the actuator is divided into vectors of equal length as depicted in Fig. 5, assuming that within every vector the curvature is constant.
-The shape of the actuator is characterized by the matrix of angles of each vector with respect to the direction of the previous vector, while the angle of the first vector may be arbitrary.
-Since the segments are independent, it is possible to interpolate the result along the coordinate and to obtain a continuous curve of the actuator.
+The vectorial interpretation of the shape of the actuator expresses its bending with respect to the distance from the input contacts along the sample.
+The curved line representing the shape of the actuator is divided into vectors of equal lengths as depicted in figure 5, assuming that within every vector the curvature is constant.
+The time-dependent shape of the actuator is characterized by the matrix of angles.
+Each next angle along the columns is relative to the previous one, while the angles of the first column may be arbitrary and can perform well for representing the orientation of the clamps.
+Since the segments are independent, it is possible to interpolate the result along the coordinate obtaining a continuous curve of the actuator.

 The image of the actuator is recorded by a camera and may be processed by some convenient image processing software or even manually with ruler and protractor.
 A proper lighting and exposure greatly simplifies the procedure of placing the vectors.
 When the direction of the camera is set transverse to the actuator and the stage is illuminated from the background, the image of the actuator consists of a single contrast curved line.
 Applying the procedure for sequential images gives a 3-dimensional evolution of curvature along the actuator in time.
-As an example, the graph given in Fig. 6 depicts the actuating-relaxing behavior of the actuator presented in Fig. 1.
+As an example, the graph given in figure 6 depicts the actuating-relaxing behavior of the actuator presented in figure 1.

 The length and total number of the vectors is a trade-off between the accuracy of the result and the resolution of the camera.
 It is self-evident that more vectors represent a complicated shape better.
+However, the relative error of detecting the angle depends on the discretization of the recorded image.
+Hence, it is important to provide sufficient resolution of the pixelated representation of the actuator to minimize image processing errors.